PdxCodeGuild/class_mountain_goat/1 Python/08 - Dictionaries.md

 ## Defining Dictionaries

-Dict literals are written using curly braces, and key-value pairs defined with colons and separated by commas.
+Dictionary literals are written using curly braces, and key-value pairs defined with colons and separated by commas.

 ```python
 {'apple': 1.0, 'pear': 1.5, 'grapes': 0.75}